u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

    :alt: Set units of measure categories.

 Each units of measure category has a reference unit.
 The reference unit is highlighted in blue in the :guilabel:`Uom` column of the :guilabel:`Units of Measure Categories` page.
-Odoo uses the reference unit as a base for any new units.
+Thrive Bureau ERP uses the reference unit as a base for any new units.

 To create a new unit, first select the correct category.
 For example, to sell a product in a box of